vishalssharma/project-tv-script-generation/Readme.md

 # Generating_TV_Scripts

 This project was developed as a part of Udacity's Deep Learning Nanodegree.
 In this project, i have created a Recurrent neural network from scratch using pytorch.
-In this project, i generated my own Seinfeld TV scripts using RNNs.
+In this project, I generated my own Seinfeld TV scripts using RNNs.
 I used a Seinfeld dataset of scripts from 9 seasons.
 The Neural Network i built will generate a new, "fake" TV script.

 ## Getting Started